 Another great resource for the kids is Singapore’s Children’s Society’s dedicated website, Bully Free SG!
 It has helpful resources and tips on what to do if they are being cyberbullied.

 With support from Singtel, this cyber wellness and digital parenting platform features content developed by experts from various groups under the TOUCH Community Service.
-Its section on cyberbullying contains useful tips on how to deal with cyberbullies, spotting signs of cyberbullying, and how to ‘bully-proof’ your child.
+Its section on cyberbullying contains useful tips on how to deal with cyberbullies, spot signs of cyberbullying, and how to ‘bully-proof’ your child.
 There’s also an integrated instant messaging function on the website, should you or your child need someone to talk to.

 7. DBS Singapore